davidlbowman/kavita-to-obsidian/README.md

 ## The Great Gatsby

 **Author:** [[F. Scott Fitzgerald]]
-**Tags:** #kavita/series/the-great-gatsby #kavita/author/f-scott-fitzgerald

 ### Chapter 1

-> In my younger and more vulnerable years my father gave me some advice...
+> In my younger and more vulnerable years...

-*Note:* This opening is iconic

-Page 3

----

-> So we beat on, boats against the current...

-Page 180
 ```

 ## Installation